-The Board will provide a term life insurance policy in the amount of \$10,000 for eligible employees (see Section A).
-All other regularly scheduled employees not meeting the hour requirements outlined in Section A of this article will be provided a term life policy in the amount of \$7,500.
+The Board will provide a term life insurance policy in the amount of \$10,000 for eligible employees regularly scheduled 30 hours or more per week.
+All other regularly scheduled employees not meeting the minimum 30 hour requirement will be provided a term life policy in the amount of \$7,500.